redpanda-data/connect/CONTRIBUTING.md

 ## Suggesting Enhancements

-Having even the most casual interest in Benthos gives you honorary membership of club Blob, entitling you to give a reserved (and hypothetical) tickle of the projects' toes in order to steer it in the direction of your whim.
+Having even the most casual interest in Benthos gives you honorary membership of Club Blob, entitling you to give a reserved (and hypothetical) tickle of the projects' toes in order to steer it in the direction of your whim.

 Please don't abuse this entitlement, the poor blobfish can only gobble so many